jerowe/nyuad-hpc-module-configs/_docs/environment/gencore_rnaseq_analyze-1.0.md

 **Conda Channel:** conda-forge

 #### Summary:
-Implementations of functions which have been introduced in R since version 3.0.0.
-The backports are conditionally exported which results in R resolving the function names to the version shipped with R (if available) and uses the implemented backports as fallback.
-This way package developers can make use of the new functions without worrying about the minimum required R version.
+ Functions introduced or changed since R v3.0.0 are re-implemented in this package.
+The backports are conditionally exported in order to let R resolve the function name to either the implemented backport, or the respective base version, if available.
+Package developers can make use of new functions or arguments by selectively importing specific backports to support older installations.